votanchat/cloudflared-desktop-tunnel/README.md

 ls -lh binaries/*/*/*
 ```

+### Testing without backend

+Use manual token feature!
+See [Manual Token Guide](./docs/MANUAL_TOKEN.md).

 ## 🔒 Security Notes

 - Tokens are never persisted to disk
+- Manual tokens are cleared from UI after use
 - Temporary binary files are cleaned up on shutdown
 - Always use official Cloudflare binaries from https://github.com/cloudflare/cloudflared/releases
 - Implement authentication in your backend API for production use